 Some of the key causes of knee pain are osteoarthritis, rheumatoid arthritis or an injury.
 Usually, the pain comes from the bones, which form the joint, rubbing together because the lining between them that allows smooth movement has been damaged.
 Whatever the cause, our team of specialists are here to help you get back to doing the things you love, and will support you every step of the way.

-The first step is to have an initial consultation with one of our specialists who will discuss your options for knee surgery or other treatments.
+The first step is to have an initial consultation with a specialist who will discuss your options for knee surgery or other treatments.

 Prices & payment

 The guide price is based on the usual clinical needs of patients.
 For more information, please see our terms and conditions.

 A knee replacement is a common type of surgery that replaces a damaged knee joint with an artificial one, often referred to as a prosthesis.

 Your knee joint consists of two bones surrounded by cartilage tissue that helps to allow smooth movement of the leg, preventing the two bones from rubbing together.